 Providing high-quality care requires accessible and accurate personal health information.
 Kaiser Permanente pioneered comprehensive electronic health records, beginning in the 1960s.
-Today, these records enable us to integrate care delivery across our entire system and keep our members healthy.
+Today, these records enable us to integrate care delivery across our entire organization and keep our members healthy.

 Highly connected, digital systems (like electronic health record systems) pose potential privacy challenges for any organization.
 Threats to privacy can happen when people provide information to third parties for one purpose, such as a health-focused app, but find it used inappropriately for an unintended purpose.